brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 The CUDA compiler driver `nvcc` first separates the source code into host code and device code.
 The host code will be compiled by a host C++ compiler such as `cl.exe` or `g++`. `nvcc` will first compile the device code into an intermidiate PTX（Parallel Thread eXecution）code, and then compile the PTX code into a **cubin** binary.

-When compiling a device code into a PTX code, a flag `-arch=compute_XY` to `nvcc` is needed to specify the compute capability of a **virtual architecture**, which determines the CUDA features that an be used.
+When compiling a device code into a PTX code, a flag `-arch=compute_XY` to `nvcc` is needed to specify the compute capability of a **virtual architecture**, which determines the CUDA features that can be used.
 When compiling a PTX code into a cubin binary, a flag `-code=sm_ZW` is needed to specify the compute capability of a **real architecture**, which determines the GPUs on which the binary can run. **The compute capability of the real architecture must be no less than that of the virtual architecture.** For example,
 ```
 $ nvcc -arch=compute_60 -code=sm_70 xxx.cu
 ```